Harness-orchestrated review sweeps

 4. Fan-out — the harness feature: one reviewer agent per batch, in parallel.
 Reviewers are hermetic: they read the batch's prompt.md, write its bundle-output.md, and are forbidden from running commonplace-* commands — judgment only, no bookkeeping.

-The interface between the worlds is files and JSON, never calls: prepare's JSON output feeds the script as data; agents and Python meet at the artifact directory; ingest reads files.
+The interface between the worlds is files and JSON, never calls: creation/listing JSON feeds the script as data; agents and Python meet at the artifact directory; finalization reads job-owned files.
 The Python endpoints are the fixed point across execution media — a review recorded this way is indistinguishable in the ledger from one recorded by the subprocess runner.

 Free choices